Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 The Sagittarius famous list reads like a greatest hits of people who refused to be ordinary.

-Taylor Swift (December 13).
-One of the best-selling musicians of all time, known for reinventing her sound with every album, for her lyrical honesty (sometimes painfully so), and for the kind of restless creative ambition that drives someone to re-record their entire back catalogue on principle.
+A modern pop figure born December 13.
+One of the best-selling musicians of the current era, known for reinventing her sound with every album, for lyrical honesty (sometimes painfully so), and for the kind of restless creative ambition that drives someone to re-record their entire back catalogue on principle.
 The blunt honesty in songwriting?
 Classic Sagittarius.

 Brad Pitt (December 18).
 Started as a pretty face, evolved into a serious producer and actor who takes risks.
 The career arc itself is Sagittarian: constantly moving forward, trying new things, refusing to be defined by the last thing he did.